 I hope you have lots of time to do whatever and see whoever makes you happy this holiday season.
 And if you are missing someone like I am, then know that you are not alone.
 I’m thinking of you ❤

-Choosing Bravery is a currently a FREE read for my newsletter subscribers.
+For a limited time, Choosing Bravery is a FREE read for my newsletter subscribers.
 It’s book 3 in my Lonesome Hearts series, but it’s also a stand-alone novella.
 The stories in this series can be read in any order.

 🎀 Visit my website www.JacquiNelson.com and get your free e-copy today.
 Both MOBI (for Kindle) and ePUB (for other e-readers) files are available.